braydonf/nostr-key-change/specification.md

 ## Recovery Keys Setup Event

 This is an event that is non-replaceable.
-It's primary purpose is to define a set of recovery keys that can be used to migrate to a new key in the future, if it becomes necessary.
-The event can assign anywhere from 1 to `n` recovery keys assigned to be able to sign the change and revocation event.
+Its primary purpose is to define a set of recovery keys that can be used to migrate to a new key in the future, if it becomes necessary.
+The event can assign anywhere from `1` to `n` recovery keys assigned to be able to sign the Key Migration and Revocation event.
 A threshold number of keys (`m` of `n`) can be assigned to verify this event.

 ```json
 {